adunicorn/oshift/docs/dialog.md

 1# Why this face, Albert, are you worried?
 2# Yes, a bit .
 We will need at least 2 more db servers.
 Maybe 3.
 1# No problem, I will ask for 3 more servers.
-2# Uhm, that’s not so easy… Servers are a bit hard to get.
+2# Uhm, that’s not so easy… Servers are a hard to get.
-2# You have to create them, to install the operating system, to configure them… 2# You create them from scratch, copying from other snowflakes servers.
+2# We have to create them, to install the operating system, to configure them… 2# We create them from scratch, copying from other snowflakes servers.
 1# How much time for a server?
-2# Days... may be weeks… Then, you need to test them...
+2# Days... may be weeks… Then, we need to test them...
 1# So, not only slow, it's also expensive.
 1# Ask Anna to build those 3 servers anyway.
 2# Anna is really too busy.
 Each server consumes human time.
 Wanna double your platform?
 Double your staff...